oroinc/documentation/backend/api/actions.rst

 delete Action
 ^^^^^^^^^^^^^

 This action deletes an entity by its identifier.
-More details you can find in |Deleting Resources| section of the JSON:API specification.
+More details you can find in |JSON:API: Deleting Resources| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_item``.